 Sky Islands not only adds seven new races and powers but also introduces a new addition to the map – the islands in the sky.
 Stairways are connected to different regions on the map, giving a race on that territory access to conquer the sky.

 An expansion pack including Be Not Afraid… and A Spider’s Web, adding a total of eight races and eight powers.

 Small World: Power Pack 2 (2017)

-If you’re new and getting ready to hop into Small World, I suggest to start with the base game and go from there.
+If you’re new and getting ready to hop into Small World, I suggest starting with the base game or Underground and going from there.
 You will see for yourself what you most desire.
-New races, new maps, new scenarios or all of it.
-Usually, the Power Packs offer a good value for money, so keep an eye open for good offers.
+New races, new maps, new scenarios, or all of it.
+Usually, the Power Packs offer good value for money, so keep an eye open for good offers.

 Do you like what you just read?
 Consider subscribing for more content: